FreeLanguageTools/vocabsieve/README.md

 You are welcome to report bugs, suggest features/enhancements, or ask for clarifications by opening a GitHub issue.

 ## Donations
+I don't really need donations.
+If you appreciate this tool, consider making a donation to the [Free Software Foundation](https://www.fsf.org/) or the [Electronic Frontier Foundation](https://www.eff.org/) to protect our digital future and defend our freedom.

 <details><summary>Click to show donation information</summary>
 Send me some Monero to support this work!
 If you can [prove](https://www.getmonero.org/resources/user-guides/prove-payment.html) a payment of more than 0.05 XMR, you can receive prioritized support and consideration for feature requests (still, no guarantees!).